jlemura/Cybersecurity-Portfolio/THM/THM_SOCL1/05_Splunk_SIEM.md

 ## Methodology

-1. Ingested lab logs into **Splunk** for centralized analysis.
+1. Ingested lab logs into **Splunk** for centralized log analysis.
-2. Ran targeted search queries to detect anomalies such as failed logins and brute-force attempts.
+2. Ran targeted search queries to detect anomalies such as repeated failed logins and brute-force attempts.
 3. Built dashboards to visualize top source IPs, user account activity, and suspicious events.
 4. Documented IOCs and escalated relevant findings for SOC monitoring and response.

 ---